Switch to ADA Accessible Theme

 What if domestic partners want to dissolve the partnership?
 Generally, as stated above, domestic partners must file an action to dissolve the domestic partnership to end the relationship.
 But, not all domestic partnerships require this.
 Domestic partnerships that are less than five years in duration, and in which there have been no minor children, and meet certain financial and property requirements, including not requesting support or other property settlement, can file a termination of domestic partnership form with the California Secretary of State.

 Whether you a looking to begin a divorce or terminate a domestic partnership, the skilled and knowledgeable attorneys at Argyris Mah, LLP can help guide you effectively and efficiently through the process.
-Please contact our office for a free initial consultation at 408-214-6366 or via email at info@argyrismah.com
+Please contact our office for a initial consultation at 408-214-6366 or via email at info@argyrismah.com